Jonathan Woodgate: Real Madrid

 Woodgate signed for Real Madrid in August 2004 for a transfer fee of £13.4 million.
 This was to the surprise of many in the football world, due to his frequent absences through injury at his previous clubs, and indeed he was injured at the time of the transfer.

 Woodgate did not make any appearances for Real Madrid in his first season in Spain, eventually making his debut on 22 September 2005, in a league match against Athletic Bilbao.
 The game did not go well for him, as he scored an own goal and was later sent off for a second bookable offence.
 He scored his only goal for Real Madrid by heading the equaliser in the 4–1 UEFA Champions League defeat of Rosenborg on 19 October, his first appearance for the club in European competition.

 By February 2006, Woodgate had established himself as a first team player, with the other centre half position rotating among Sergio Ramos, Iván Helguera, Francisco Pavón and Álvaro Mejía.
-One Spanish newspaper even described him as having "become Madrid's true leader".
 However, further injury setbacks again stopped him playing.
 He was considered to have an outside chance of making the England squad for the 2006 FIFA World Cup, but due to surgery on his back was not named in the squad.

 In July 2007, Woodgate was voted the worst signing of the 21st century by users of the website of Spain's leading sports daily, Marca, polling 37.11% of the votes cast.